ElectronicCats/badge-bugcon-2024/README.md

 ## Tecnologia

 - ESP32C6
-- Baterias 2 x AAA
+- Baterias 2 x AA
 - USB C

 ## How to build the firmware